Michael Stadter, Ph.D.Clinical Psychologist

 - American Psychological Association: Division 39 (Psychoanalysis) and Division 42 (Independent Practice)

-- Founding Faculty and Vice Chair of the Board of Directors at the International Psychotherapy Institute
+- Founding Faculty at the International Psychotherapy Institute

 - Faculty at the Washington School of Psychiatry

-- Executive Committee Member at the Center for Existential Studies
+- Executive Committee Member and Faculty at the Center for Existential Studies and Psychotherapy

 - Associate with Business Management Consultation (BMC) Associates